Communication Gain and Delay Cost Under Cross-Timestep Delays in Cooperative Multi-Agent Reinforcement Learning: Experiments

 \section{Experiments}

-We evaluate CDCMA under four stochastic \emph{cross-timestep} delay regimes and a delay-free setting.
-Specifically, we assess (i) performance and training stability against strong communication baselines, (ii) ablations of DCOS/OTG/CAMA and sensitivity to key hyperparameters, (iii) a KL-based critic-tempered policy-gap analysis that quantifies delay-induced temporal misalignment, and (iv) zero-shot generalization to unseen delay difficulties.
-Additional details are provided in Appendix~\ref{app:exp-hypo}.
+We evaluate CDCMA under four bounded stochastic delay regimes and a delay-free setting.
+The experiments examine three aspects: performance against communication baselines, the contribution of each component and key hyperparameter, and robustness under delay-free and zero-shot cross-difficulty settings.
+Implementation details and supplementary results are given in Appendix~\ref{app:exp}.